huggingface/blog/bloom-inference-pytorch-scripts.md

 - user: sgugger
 ---

-<h1>Incredibly Fast BLOOM Inference with DeepSpeed and Accelerate</h1>
+# Incredibly Fast BLOOM Inference with DeepSpeed and Accelerate

 This article shows how to get an incredibly fast per token throughput when generating with the 176B parameter [BLOOM model](https://huggingface.co/bigscience/bloom).